 What He's Doing Now

 Crooms joined 7-Eleven as senior counsel in June 2015.
-After earning his JD in December 2009, Crooms began working as an associate in the Corporate/Securities Group at Haynes and Boone, LLP in Dallas.
-His practice focuses on capital markets transactions, mergers and acquisitions, corporate governance, and other corporate matters.
+After earning his JD in December 2009, he began working as an associate in the Corporate/Securities Group at Haynes and Boone, LLP in Dallas.
+His practice focused on capital markets transactions, mergers and acquisitions, corporate governance, and other corporate matters.

-"One of the main reasons I picked my firm is that we're large enough that we get to do complex, high-dollar transctions," he said.
-"But, because we are a mid-size firm, I get an opportunity to be the lead associate on deals with both middle-market and Fortune 500 companies.
-We work with smaller teams, so I get to see a larger part of the deals, even though I'm a third year."
+"One of the main reasons I picked my firm is that it was large enough that I got to do complex, high-dollar transctions," he said.
+"But, because they are a mid-size firm, I got an opportunity to be the lead associate on deals with both middle-market and Fortune 500 companies.
+We worked with smaller teams, so I got to see a larger part of the deals."

 The Impact of the Darrow Scholarship